 When buying Wi-Fi hardware you should check that the supported frequencies match your existing Wi-Fi setup, though to simplify things we’d recommend always going for ‘dual band’ equipment as it will then support both 2.4GHz and 5GHz.
 Not only is this better from a compatibility point of view but it also means you can switch to using 2.4GHz if the limited range of 5GHz proves to be problem.

 How to improve the speed and range of a home Wi-Fi network

 Is your Wi-Fi too slow?
 Having trouble getting a signal in some parts of your home?
 As useful as it can be wireless networking can also prove very frustrating, particularly if you’re attempting bandwidth-intensive tasks like streaming video or transferring large files.
 But there are some things you can do to improve the performance of Wi-Fi.

-To maximise signal strength your Wi-Fi router should be situated as centrally in your home as possible, raised off the ground and away from walls.
+To maximise signal strength your Wi-Fi router should be situated in a central position in your home, raised off the ground and away from walls.

 Change the channel

 Wi-Fi signals operate on various channels, but if there are lots of Wi-Fi networks around you using the same channel they can clash and cause interference that slows down your connection.

 A simple way to mitigate this is to change your Wi-Fi network channel to one that’s not in use or isn’t quite as busy.

 First you’ll want a tool such as Wi-Fi Analyzer for Android or WiFiInfoView for Windows to see the details of nearby networks.
 Once you've identified a suitable channel, just head into your Wi-Fi router settings to switch to a quieter channel.

 Keep away from sources of interference